chryswoods/siremol.org/chryswoods.com/parallel_c++/part2.md

-# Part 2: Parallel Programming using Intel Threaded Building Blocks
+# Part 2: Parallel Programming using Intel Threading Building Blocks

 In the last part of the course you learned how to write C++ programs in a functional programing style.
 This allowed you to express your